johnae/spook/README.md

 make
 ```

 After that you should have an executable called spook.
-It's known to build on Linux and Mac OS X. In version 0.7.0 support for BSD/OSX is not complete wrt fs events and this makes it not very usable on those platforms (for now).
-Sorry.
-I will hopefully get around to that in time (or maybe you can help out?).
-The 0.6.0 and earlier releases should still work fine though.
+It's known to build and work well on Linux and Mac OS X. It should also work fine on the BSD:s but I haven't tried it there.

 Everything in the lib directory and toplevel is part of spook itself, anything in vendor and deps is other peoples work.